Lima Sopoaga

-Lima Sopoaga (born 3 February 1991) is a professional rugby union player who plays for Lyon in the Top 14 competition.
-His regular playing positions are Fly-Half and Centre.
+Lima Zachariah Sopoaga (born 3 February 1991) is a professional rugby union player who plays as a fly-half for Japan Rugby League One club Shimizu Blue Sharks, and for Bunnings NPC club Waikato.
+Born in New Zealand, he represents Samoa at international level after qualifying on ancestry grounds.

 Early life

 Sopoaga was born in Wellington, New Zealand.
 His family comes from Samoa and the Cook Islands.

 Sopoaga is the oldest among six siblings.
 His younger brother, Tupou Sopoaga, played for the Penrith Panthers in the NRL but switched codes and played alongside Lima at the Highlanders for a time.

 In his high school days, Lima Sopoaga attended Wellington College and won four local championships with the 1st XV.
 He captained the school's side in 2009 and was selected for the NZ Secondary Schools team.